-SINGAPORE THERAPEUTICS DEVELOPMENT REVIEW (STDR) 2021 CALL FOR PROPOSALS
+SINGAPORE THERAPEUTICS DEVELOPMENT REVIEW (STDR) 2023 CALL FOR PROPOSALS

-STDR 2021 Events
+STDR 2023 (September) Events

 STDR PRE-PILOT AND PILOT STAGES

 stage aims to support earlier-stage and more exploratory, proof-of-concept projects that have some preliminary data.
-Areas supported include preclinical validation of putative drug targets, or platform exploration. |
+Stream 1 (Target Validation)

-The Pilot stage aims to support more mature projects that have more data and have already been validated to a certain degree, or already have a commercialisation plan.
 The Pilot stage aims to identify high value therapeutic projects within the community and render them the right support to achieve commercial success.
-Both single target/single asset drug development projects and platform technologies projects will be funded.|
+Projects in the Pilot stage are expected to have sufficient research data and have already been validated to a certain degree, or already have a commercialisation plan.
+Both single target/single asset drug development projects and platform technologies projects may be considered.

-Pilot awardees will attend mentoring sessions to receive advice and support from leading entrepreneurs and innovators (including VCs, biotech CEOs, or experts from EDDC).
+Pilot awardees will attend mentoring sessions to receive advice and guidance from leading entrepreneurs and innovators (including VCs, biotech CEOs, or experts from EDDC).
 Mentors will provide advice on matters relating to the development and commercial strategy, including marketing, business modelling and pitch practice/advice.